cibezim/ChukwumaREADME/README.md

 As a software engineer, my goal is to leverage my diverse skill set and background in financial services to develop cutting-edge applications, streamline processes, and drive impactful change in the digital landscape.
 I am committed to continuous learning, growth, and making meaningful contributions to the tech community.

 ## Favorite Artists
-Music is a constant companion in my life, and I have a diverse taste that spans across genres.
-Some of my favorite artists include Dave from the U.K., Central Cee, J. Cole, A Boogie, and Burna Boy.
-Their music resonates with me on different levels, whether it's through their poignant lyrics, captivating beats, or thought-provoking messages.
+Music is a constant companion in my life, and I have a diverse taste that spans across genres such as R&B, Hip-Hop, Afrobeats, Socca, and Dancehall.
+Some of my favorite artists include:

+- Dave
+- Central Cee
+- J. Cole
+- A Boogie
+- Burna Boy
+- Jay Z
+- Nas
+- Asake
+- Bryson Tiller
+- Bizzy Banks
+- Polo G

+Their music resonates with me on different levels.

+## Learning Style
+When it comes to learning, I prefer a hands-on approach combined with visual aids.
+I find that watching instructional videos and engaging in practical, hands-on activities help me grasp concepts more effectively.
+This approach allows me to visualize complex ideas and immediately apply them in real-world scenarios, enhancing my understanding and retention of the material.

 ## LinkedIn
 [Connect with me on LinkedIn](https://www.linkedin.com/in/chukwumaibezim/)